 The title of Kenneth Slawenski's biography, the first major work on the author since his death one year ago, is J.D.
 Salinger: A Life, but there is no easy way to approach the subject.
 The most famously reclusive of all American writers, Salinger's "life" is hardly as available to us as the myth, the one we've all been familiar with since adolescence: He lived in the woods; he drank bottles of his own urine; he was really Thomas Pynchon.
 The biographer has his work cut out for him.

 For the attempt alone, Slawenski, who has run a popular Salinger fansite since 2004 and has been at work on this biography (his first book) for eight years, establishes himself as a brave, confident writer.
 In a commendable act of literary journalism, he unearths all of Salinger's early, largely unavailable magazine stories and presents them to the reader in great detail.
-He gives us scenes of Salinger in the so-called "bunker," the detached room of his Cornish, New Hampshire home where he went to write everyday.
+He gives us scenes of Salinger in the so-called bunker, the detached room of his Cornish, N.H., home where he went every day to write.
 Slawenski tells us of the resulting neglect of Salinger's family, friends and even his own life.